Best Operating Systems of 2026

 Manjaro

 Manjaro Linux, or simply Manjaro, is an open source operating system for computers.
-It is a distribution of Linux based on the Arch Linux distribution.
+It is a distribution of Linux based on Arch Linux.
 Manjaro Linux has a focus on user friendliness and accessibility and the system itself is designed to work fully ‘straight out of the box’ with its variety of pre-installed software.
 It features a rolling release update model and uses pacman as its package manager.

 Debian